Fletch-N/BackyardRadioScope/README.md

 - **Controller**
   - FPGA or microcontroller for digital summing/beamforming and overall system control.

+- **Master Clock**
+  - Provides a synchronized clock signal to all ADCs and digital processing components (FPGA/microcontroller) to ensure coherent sampling and processing across the array.
+  - If using downconverting mixers, local oscillators should be phase-locked to the master clock for channel coherence.

 - **Other**
   - Power supply, enclosure, and any necessary RF shielding.